nhsconnect/FHIR-CDS/pages/explore/api_guidance_response.md

       <td><code class="highlighter-rouge">0..*</code></td>
     <td>DataRequirement</td>
     <td>Additional required data.</td>
 <td>This MAY be populated with one or more <code class="highlighter-rouge">Questionnaires</code>.
-If populated, the status of the <code class="highlighter-rouge">GuidanceResponse</code> MUST be either 'data-requested' or 'data-required'.</td>
+If populated, the status MUST be either 'data-requested' or 'data-required'.</td>
  </tr>

 </table>

+## GuidanceResponse elements of note ##
+Elements in `GuidanceResponse` of particular significance to implementers are noted below:

 ### Status of the GuidanceResponse ###
 The status of the `GuidanceResponse` is a trigger for the Encounter Management System (EMS).
 It MUST contain one of the following values: